 Pack members start to feed the pups at about four weeks of age by regurgitating solid food for the youngsters.
 They are usually weaned when about eight weeks old but continue to use the den as a safe haven until they are up to 16 weeks old.
 For about three months after the pups are born, the pack hunts closer to home so food (the kill) can be brought to the den to feed both pups and the den helpers, usually adult males.
 When the pups are old enough to follow the adults to a kill, the hungry hunters step back and watch for other predators while the young eat first.

 With most social mammals, such as baboons, lions, and elephants, the females stay with the group and raise their young while the males leave to start new groups.
 Not so with African painted dogs—they do just the opposite!
 The females are the ones to leave the pack, sometimes as a group of sisters, to join a new pack when they are about three years old.
 Males generally remain in the pack they were born into.
 Therefore, the pack is mostly made up of males and has very few females, sometimes only one.

 The San Diego Zoo’s first painted dogs arrived here from a zoo in Germany in 1955.
 Over the years, 97 painted dogs have been born.
-Currently, the Zoo does not have painted dogs in its collection.
+The Zoo does not currently have painted dogs.